cjdbarlow/Part-One/signifiance_testing.md

         * Any study with significant results must therefore be interpreted in the context of:
             * Biological plausibility of those results
             * The previous evidence on the topic
+    * Additionally, many people think that the *p*-value estimates the chance that the result is true.
+This is not the case.
+It measures *how inconsistent the observed results are with the null hypothesis*.

 * A threshold of 0.05 is not always appropriate